saumyamehta17/sm-rc390/README.md

 ```
 Guest user
 ```
-Guest user mostly dont want to sign up or fill up all personal information, so we can craete a gues user for guest and let guest try the app
+Guest user mostly dont want to sign up or fill up all personal information, so we can create a guest user for guest and let guest try the app
 ```
 migration